MSPCA-Angell Headquarters

 Summer Heat Safety

 Spending time outdoors with your pet is great, but the rising temperatures can sometimes limit your outside enjoyment.
 Heatstroke can be a risk for your four-legged friends in the summer.
-“We see a lot of dogs coming into Emergency and Critical Care with heatstroke or heat exhaustion on that first sunny day of spring or that first sweltering afternoon in the heat waves of summer,” explained Dr. Sinnutt-Stutzman.

-It’s safe to say if you feel the heat, your pet will feel it even more.
+It’s safe to say that if you feel the heat, your pet will feel it even more.
 But summer can be safer for your pet if you know the risks of high temperatures and how to help him.

 Know the warning signs of heatstroke